Italian Easter Bread (Pane di Pasqua) Recipe

 - The milk and butter mixture should be warm, not hot.
 If you aren’t, sure use a thermometer to test the temperature of the liquid.
 Anywhere between 100-115 degrees F is perfect for proofing the yeast.

-- You do not need to hard boil the eggs before dying them.
+- You do not need to cook the eggs before dying them.
 The eggs will be cooked in the oven with the bread.

 - Be patient and let the dough take the time it needs to rise.
 It is definitely worth the wait!